Bob Vila’s 10 “Must Do” Projects for May

 1. Sharpen Mower Blades

-2. Install Ceiling Fans
+2. Install a Ceiling Fan

 Ceiling fans are energy-efficient alternatives to air conditioning units, and they are particularly refreshing during these weeks of open-window weather before the heat kicks in.
 Install ceiling fans in rooms where you spend the most time which, in most households, would be the kitchen, family room, and bedroom.
+(We like the Minka-Aire 52-inch ceiling fan, a top pick in our researched guide to the year’s best ceiling fans—it’s cool, modern, and nothing like your grandma’s wicker-bladed fans.)

 3. Ready the Grill